We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 NYC Health.
 National Salt Reduction Initiative.
 Sodium reformulation in top U.S. chain restaurant foods: 2009-2014, New York 2016

 In June 2015, the US Food and Drug Administration (FDA) determined that partially hydrogenated oils (PHOs), the primary source of trans fats, are not "generally recognised as safe (GRAS)" for any use in food.
-Food manufacturers have three years to remove PHOs from products, after which time no PHOs can be added to human food without prior FDA approval.
-This will result in a de facto ban of trans fats.
+Food manufacturers had three years to remove PHOs from products.
+As of 18 June 2018, food manufacturers and restaurants are no longer allowed to produce foods that contain PHOs.
 Several local bans of trans fat exist for food establishments (eg New York City, California; see "S – Set incentives and rules to create a healthy retail and food service environment").
 The national ban of PHOs does not preempt local laws as long as they are not in conflict with the FDA’s regulation.
 However, preemption has to be assessed on a case-by-case basis.

 The neighbourhood food environment – the retailers and other outlets where we buy our food – are the means through which people access the food supply.
 There is clear evidence that this environment influences the decisions we make about what we eat.